stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Deactivate CFG-Lock.
 Required by macOS Power Management.
 * Disable Secure Boot.

-Some of this confgurations can be overrided of fixed one or another way in Clover configuration file.
+Some of this configurations can be fixed one or another way in Clover configuration file.
 But better to play safe and change configuration in BIOS.
 And deactivation of CFG-Lock can help with power management.

 In case if BIOS upgraded to latest version and